terminaldweller/mutator/README.md

 make install

 ```
-NOTE: `make install` currently wont copy binaries to /usr/local/bin or similar directories since mutator is in its early stages and I don't want to pollute the your directories.<br/>
+NOTE: `make install` currently wont copy binaries to /usr/local/bin or similar directories since mutator is in its early stages and I don't want to pollute your directories.<br/>

 mutator is also being hosted using [IPFS](https://github.com/ipfs/ipfs).
 To get it from IPFS just run:<br/>
 ```bash